filecoin-project/venus/CONTRIBUTING.md

   * Comments should be actionable and clearly state what is requested.
-  * By default, code review comments are advisory: reviewee should consider them but doesn't _have_ to respond or address them
+  * By default, code review comments are advisory: reviewee should consider them but doesn't _have_ to respond or address them.
-  * A comment that says "BLOCKING" must be addressed and responded to.
+  * A comment that starts with "BLOCKING" must be addressed and responded to.
 A reviewer has to decide how to deliver a blocking comment: via "Request Changes" (merge blocking) or via "Add Comments" or "Approve" (not merge blocking):